 Investment company Investec is investing in IT suppliers that are building cloud delivery models.

 Paul Cheesbrough and David Jack, two CIOs who have pioneered cloud computing, have slammed traditional software suppliers for sticking with “cash cow” licensing models.

 The financial impact of the Thailand floods on Western Digital have run into the millions for its last financial quarter.
 WD was one of the hardest hit by the floods which swamped factories and component manufacturing facilities and it expects charges to be around the $275m mark for its fiscal Q2.

 UK consumers are some of the fastest at adopting the latest technology to take advantage of anytime and anywhere connection but continue to have security concerns.

 Councils made patchy use of digital technology to keep citizens informed during the recent public sector strike.

 SAP is to acquire human capital management software-as-a-service (SaaS) supplier SuccessFactors, but appears to be paying a hefty premium.

 ‘Big data’ technologies that allow the storage, management and analysis of big data are on stream: NoSQL, Hadoop, MapReduce.
 Mark Whitehorn explains the reasons for their emergence and how they work.

-Hosting provider PEER1 has unwrapped a new public cloud division, called Zunicore, which it hopes will enable white-label cloud partners to get around some of the more common objections to themarket.
-The firm has already seen plenty of success with a VMware-based private cloud offering, but believes
+Hosting provider PEER 1 has unwrapped a new public cloud division, called Zunicore, which it hopes will enable white-label cloud partners to get around some of the more common objections to the market.

 Unilever has signed a deal with Capgemini to provide its global business intelligence platforms.
 The outsourcing company will work alongside Unilever IT to deliver a three-year programme to create an Enterprise Data Warehouse (EDW).